stijn-dejongh/lovecraft_public_domain/raw_converts/iwe.md

 of the stars and planets, but the earth was plainly visible as a glowing, bluish-green point in the southeast.
 It was just past opposition, and would have been a glorious sight in a telescope.
 I could even make out the moon beside it whenever the vapours momentarily thinned.
-It was now impossible to see the corpse&mdash;my only landmark&mdash;so I blundered back to the central chamber after a few false turns.
+It was now impossible to see the corpse--my only landmark--so I blundered back to the central chamber after a few false turns.
 After all, I would have to give up hope of sleeping on dry ground.
 Nothing could be done till daylight, and I might as well make the best of it here.
 Lying down in the mud would not be pleasant, but in my leather suit it could be done.
 On former expeditions I had slept